Last updated: 12th July 2025

 Value as Blank

-But sometimes we try to push a blank value in the date column, which results in translating and inserting a 1900-01-01 00:00:00.
-The value 'Blank' (Single Quote with no value) is meant for data types which accept character data, but it is not recognized by the date or datetime data types.
+Occasionally, developers try to push a blank value in the date column, which results in translating and inserting a 1900-01-01 00:00:00.
+The value 'Blank' (Single Quote with no value) is meant for data types which accept character data (like VARCHAR or CHAR), it’s not recognized by date or datetime data types.
+For example:

 Figure 2

-The query above will actually convert the date to a string value.
+The SQL query shown above converts the date to a string value.
 The CONVERT() function will translate the value in a string format.
-And as we have mentioned above that a blank is accepted as a string value.
+As mentioned earlier, blank values ('') are valid in string-based data types like VARCHAR, making this technique useful for displaying a blank instead of misleading or default dates within user-facing applications.